Wrecking Crew (video game)

-is an action video game developed and published by Nintendo.
-Designed by Yoshio Sakamoto, it was first released as an arcade game for the Nintendo VS. System in 1984, titled Vs. Wrecking Crew and featuring a simultaneous two-player mode.
+is an action game developed and published by Nintendo.
+Designed by Yoshio Sakamoto, it was first released as an arcade video game for the Nintendo VS. System in 1984, titled VS. Wrecking Crew with a simultaneous two-player mode.
 It was released as a single-player game for the Family Computer (Famicom) console in 1985, and as a launch game for the Nintendo Entertainment System (NES) later that year.

-A sequel, Wrecking Crew '98, was released in Japan in 1998 for the Super Famicom.
+Although there are no mentions of this in its name, it is a part of Nintendo's Mario franchise, featuring Mario (and, in two-player mode, Luigi) going through levels attempting to destroy certain objects.
+A sequel, Wrecking Crew '98, was released only in Japan in 1998 for the Super Famicom, and the game's legacy would continue beyond with appearances from its antagonist Spike in the Mario spin-off Mobile Golf (2001) and the film The Super Mario Bros.
+Movie (2023), and its Golden Hammer appearing as an item in the Super Smash Bros. series.